 Many skeptics seem to take great pride in rejecting the benefits of an intervention in their “more rigorous” interpretations of the research.
-Such skeptics rarely acknowledge the risk, often much larger, that they will falsely dismiss study interventions that are likely to have real benefit.
+Yet they rarely acknowledge the equal or even greater risk of rejecting interventions that may in fact be beneficial.

 Supplement-Sciences.com articles are written with the perspective of 30 years of clinical experience as a registered dietitian nutritionist.
 Research is selected as worthy/unworthy of reporting based on this clinical perspective as well as a master’s degree that focused primarily on developing the skills needed to design, defend, and analyze research methodologies.
 Our philosophy is designed to serve the interests of people who would rather have potentially imperfect nutritional evidence they can use today rather than “more rigorous” research that will ultimately arrive years too late to be useful.